Author & Poet

 once kissed Eternity's lips."

-Kagan has become a well-known spoken word artist, essayist, and poet—a respected and established voice in Vancouver’s literary community for more than two decades.
-He has performed at open mics, readings, festivals, and on radio and has published in numerous anthologies, periodicals, and magazines.
-In 2012, Select Books in Singapore published his poetic memoir, Who Let in the Sky?, which focused on his relationship with his esteemed father.
-Kagan is also an award-winning documentary filmmaker with a number of releases, including the award-winning Mind Fuck (1996) and Stolen Memories (2012); his films have been broadcast on national television and gained entry into respected film festivals across Canada.
+Originally from Singapore, Kagan Goh is a Vancouver-based multidisciplinary Mad Artist: award-wining filmmaker, published author, spoken word poet, playwright, actor, mental health advocate and activist.
+He was diagnosed with manic depression at the age of twenty-three, in 1993.
+Kagan is a well-known spoken word artist, essayist and poet, a respected and established voice in Vancouver’s literary community for over two decades.
+He has been invited to perform at readings, festivals and on radio, and has published in numerous anthologies, periodicals, and magazines.
+In 2012, Select Books in Singapore published his poetic memoir, focused upon his relationship with his esteemed father, Who Let in the Sky?
+Kagan is also an award-winning documentary filmmaker with a number of releases including the award-winning Mind Fuck (1996); Stolen Memories (2012); Breaking the Silence (2015); and The Day My Cat Saved My Life (2021);; his films have been broadcast on national television and gained entry into respected film festivals across Canada.

 IN THE PRESS

 'KAGAN GOH'S BREAKOUT SEASON'

 - Tom Sandborn,

 'MARK OF A MAVERICK - KAGAN GOH'S ARTISTIC CONFRONTATION OF STIGMAS AND STEREOTYPES'

 'RECOLLECTIONS OF DAVID BOWIE'S SERIOUS MOONLIGHT TOUR TO SINGAPORE'